 Grand Cayman Field Tests

 HYDRUS VR exceeded expectations during the field tests performed off Grand Cayman.
-Watch some of the footage here.
+Watch our proof of concept footage here.